ndzn/lastfm-websocket/readme.md

 }
 ```

+The response will default to return the current played song or the most last played song if the user is not currently playing anything.
+This will be indicated by the `is_now_playing` field defaulting to true if the user is currently playing something.

-> #### This soulution polls LastFM every 2 seconds for an update.
+> #### This solution polls LastFM every 2 seconds for an update.
 LastFM isnt exactly specific on their hard [rate limits](https://www.last.fm/api/intro) but it _should_ be fine for personal use.

 ## Running
 ### Docker